graphql-markdown/graphql-markdown/CONTRIBUTING.md

 This will update documentation into `docs` folder.

-You can also create a local Docker image `graphql-markdown:docs` for local tests:
+You can also create a local Docker image `graphql-markdown:docs` for tests:

 ```shell
 earthly +build-image